December 1, 2023

 Long before the home console, there was the arcade.
 So, to understand the history of gaming, you need to know the history of arcade games.

-Arcade games drove the popularity of video games for decades.
+Coin-operated arcade games drove the popularity of video games for decades.
 Even after the Nintendo Entertainment System was released in 1983–a significant turning point for console gaming–arcade cabinets remained a driving force in the gaming industry.

 It’s easy to see why: a video game console is expensive, and that’s before buying the games to go with it.
 On the other hand, an arcade cabinet offers the same amount of fun for a handful of quarters.